The Two Synod Solution

 within the Presbytery Region

-will meet.
+shall meet.
 Any decision or action

 taken or made by a Cross-Over